Skip to content

 Digital employee experience

-While the digital employee experience itself isn’t new, the terminology and growing focus is.
-The digital workplace experience is defined as the sum of digital interactions between employees and their organization.
+While the digital workplace experience itself isn’t new, the terminology and growing focus is.
+The digital employee experience is defined as the sum of digital interactions between employees and their organization.

-You could have amazing technology that is secure and designed to solve a specific pain point, but, if it doesn’t enable employees to easily and effectively do their job, what is the point of having it?
+You could have secure technology that’s designed to solve a specific pain point, but, if it doesn’t enable employees to do their job, it’s not helpful.
 One study revealed that only 17% of frontline workers report a good or very good digital employee experience.

-We recently talked about how the digital workplace isn’t about how we think employees work, but rather how they actually work.
-Therefore, when we infringe technology on employees without considering their experience, we not only fail at the employee experience, we fail at achieving a digital workplace.
+We recently talked about how the digital workplace employee experience isn’t about how we think employees work, but rather how they actually work.
+Therefore, when we introduce technology without considering the experience, we miss the mark on achieving a great digital workplace.

 Employees who don’t understand the technology, or how to use it, are frustrated, disengaged, and unproductive.
-According to TechRepublic, slow response times and broken processes are the main reasons many people quit their jobs.
+Broken processes are one of the main reasons IT professionals are leaving their jobs.
 While that sounds dismal, the solution isn’t really that complicated: Design and structure technology around your employees.

-How can we master the digital employee experience
+How an intranet can transform your digital employee experience

-A good example of this is often seen around tools like SharePoint.
-It’s a tool that’s easy to manage for IT but not so much for end users, hence a poor digital employee experience.
+For example, this is often seen around tools like SharePoint.
+It’s a tool that’s easy to manage for IT, but doesn’t have a great user experience.
 This inevitably leads to frustration on both ends as adoption is low, and users end up creating their own workarounds (shadow IT).

 At the center of your digital workplace, an intranet provides a seamless user experience, reducing the need for additional applications, but more importantly, ensuring employees have access to tools that help them get their jobs done.
 From the time a user first logs in there is a cohesive experience with Single Sign-On.
 The result is a strong consistent experience across different devices, giving employees access to everything they need, from wherever they are.